Frequently Asked Questions

 The following students will not be required to participate.

 - International students and residents of other states

 - Students participating in the an EOP Summer Bridge program

 - Students may appeal based on circumstances beyond their control

 Freshmen are encouraged to complete their Early Start program activities at the CSU campus that admitted them if at all possible.
 This will afford them an opportunity to integrate into campus and will provide the smoothest transition to their fall English or math instruction.

 Students may also participate in an Early Start program offered at any other CSU campus.
 This may be appropriate for non-local students.
 Some CSU campuses are planning to offer online course options as well.

 Campuses may develop different strategies for communicating with students about the Early Start requirement.
 In most cases, students will be officially informed of the obligation to participate in Early Start in a communication that will likely be sent after the Statement of Intent to Register (SIR) is filed at their destination campus.
 Students will be directed to the Early Start Smart Page to reveal where they plan to fulfill the Early Start requirement.

 Students will be directed to the Smart Page separately or as a follow-up to filing the Statement of Intent to Register.
-A few campuses may direct students to the Smart Page as a routine way of notifying them about their testing and/or Early Start requirements.
-There may be a need to send "follow-up" communications to those students who fail to record their plans on the Smart Page to fulfill their Early Start requirement.
+A few campuses will direct students to the Smart Page as a routine way of notifying them about their testing and/or Early Start requirements.
+Email will be sent to students who need to participate in Early Start.